 - a) All emails containing personal data must be encrypted Where any personal data is to be erased or otherwise disposed of for any reason (including where copies have been made and are no longer needed), it should be securely deleted and disposed of.
-Hardcopies should be shredded, and electronic copies should be deleted securely. - b) Personal data may be transmitted over secure networks only; transmission over unsecured networks is not permitted in any circumstances; - c) Personal data may not be transmitted over a wireless network if there is a wired alternative that is reasonably practicable; - d) Personal data contained in the body of an email, is protected using Microsoft Office 35 which is fully GDPR compliant. - e) Where personal data is to be sent electronically, data must be recorded and sent in a password encrypted Microsoft Office document.
-The password must then be provided to the recipient in a separate communication. - f) Where Personal data is to be sent by facsimile transmission the recipient should be informed in advance of the transmission and should be waiting by the fax machine to receive the data: - g) Where Personal data is to be transferred in hardcopy form it should be passed directly to the recipient [or sent using Royal Mail recorded signed for delivery or equivalent]; - h) No personal data may be shared informally and if an employee, agent, subcontractor, or other party working on behalf of the Company requires access to any personal data that they do not already have access to, such access should be formally requested from Adam Stretton, Director & Data Protection Officer, dpo@therightwill.co.uk; - i) All hardcopies of personal data, along with any electronic copies stored on physical, removable media should be stored securely in a locked box, drawer, cabinet or similar;
+Hardcopies should be shredded, and electronic copies should be deleted securely. - b) Personal data may be transmitted over secure networks only; transmission over unsecured networks is not permitted in any circumstances; - c) Personal data sent electronically must be encrypted and GDPR compliant. - d) Where Personal data is to be transferred in hardcopy form it should be passed directly to the recipient [or sent using Royal Mail recorded signed for delivery or equivalent]; - e) No personal data may be shared informally and if an employee, agent, subcontractor, or other party working on behalf of the Company requires access to any personal data that they do not already have access to, such access should be formally requested from Pukhraj Singh Babra, Director & Data Protection Officer, admin@therightwill.co.uk; - All hardcopies of personal data, along with any electronic copies stored on physical, removable media should be stored securely in a locked box, drawer, cabinet or similar;